Leather car seat repair: How to fix a hole in a leather car seat

-The first step it to prepare the leather.
+The first step it to prepare the leather for repair.
 Using the Leather Prep & abrasive pad, included in the Colourant Kit, gently rub the surface of the leather to remove any grease and oils that have accumulated.

 This step will also remove any loose fibres and remove the manufactured finish allowing the colourant, applied later in this tutorial, to adhere to the leather properly.